darktjm/auis/README.md

     - Never use a BSD function unless it's in Single UNIX (yes, Single UNIX was around at the time of AUIS, but named X/Open instead)

+    - C++ has been around long enough now that using multiple inheritance, nested types, exceptions, RTTI, and templates is probably fine.
+The main thing to research is that they are compatible with dynamic loading, and how to portably instantiate templates at particular locations.
+In particular, nested types are completely safe.

     - Leaving the burden of space ownership to the callee is safe, but inefficient.
 Instead, document space ownership.
 For example, if a function takes a string, it's likely the string is a constant